Categories

 No Country for Old Men Explained

 You’re probably here because you’re confused about the ending of the Coen brothers’ Best Picture-winning No Country for Old Men (2007).
-Specifically, you probably want to know the meaning of the two dreams shared by Sheriff Ed Tom Bell (Tommy Lee Jones) before the film cuts to black and the credits roll.
+And you’ve come to the right place.

-To definitively explain the ending of this complex movie, though, we need to go through the film piece by piece, exploring its less urgent mysteries first before arriving at Sheriff Bell’s dreams.
-That way, we’ll know what the stakes are for the ending, and what thematic meanings we can derive from it.
+To definitively interpret Sheriff Ed Tom Bell’s (Tommy Lee Jones) two dreams, though, we first must go through the film piece by piece, exploring its less urgent mysteries.
+That way, we’ll know what the stakes are for the finale and what thematic meanings we can derive from it.

 So let’s begin.
-No Country for Old Men’s thematic conflict is largely displayed on the surface, so we needn’t dwell on it too long.
-We’ll summarize, though, that the film follows an aging sheriff who’s forced to confront the apparent rise in senseless, outrageous violence in his small Texas community.
-This trend comes to a head when a local man (Josh Brolin) comes across the scene of a drug deal gone wrong and walks away with two million dollars—leading him to be pursued by Mexican drug dealers and a frighteningly ruthless, persistent killer.
-Eventually, the man is murdered, and the sheriff retires, having come to feel “overmatched” by a growing sinister presence in contemporary society.
+No Country for Old Men’s thematic conflict consists of an aging sheriff being forced to confront the apparent rise in senseless, outrageous violence in his small Texas community.
+This trend meets him head-on when a local man (Josh Brolin) comes across the scene of a drug deal gone wrong and walks away with two million dollars—triggering hot pursuit from Mexican dealers and a frighteningly ruthless, persistent killer (Javier Bardem).
+When the man is eventually murdered, Sheriff Bell retires, feeling “overmatched” by a growing sinister presence in contemporary society.

 Carson Wells (Woody Harrelson) is the only character with any real knowledge of Chigurh, and he tells us: